MicrosoftDocs/memdocs/sccm/core/servers/manage/data-warehouse.md

     - Either **DB_owner** or **DB_reader** with **execute** permissions to the top-tier site's database.

 - The data warehouse database requires the use of SQL Server 2012 or later.
 The edition can be Standard, Enterprise, or Datacenter.
+The SQL Server version for the data warehouse doesn't need to be the same as the site database server.<!--SCCMDocs issue 662-->

 - The warehouse database supports the following SQL Server configurations: